- 8 min read

 Audio Data Annotation with Unitlab AI [2025]

-The ultimate guide to audio data annotation in 2025, with a demo project in Unitlab Annotate.
+The ultimate guide to audio annotation in 2025, with a demo project in Unitlab Annotate.

 Audio Segmentation with Unitlab Annotate

 Data labeling is not only about images.
-Depending on the model and use case, it can be text, audio, or video.
+Depending on the model and use case, it can be for different file formats: text, audio, or video.

-Data annotation is the process of preparing AI/ML datasets by tagging or adding metadata so that models can learn patterns and generalize across new scenarios accurately.
-The data and labeling must be customized based on what these AI models are used for.
+The annotation process is the preparation of AI/ML datasets by tagging or adding metadata so that models can learn patterns and generalize across new scenarios accurately.
+The data and labeling must be customized based on what these AI technologies are used for.
 This is quite similar to the Unix philosophy of “Do one thing, and do it well.”

 Customize data based on AI | Unitlab AI

-In this post, we will focus on the annotation phase of a specific AI model we use daily—Audio AI.
+In this post, we will focus on the annotation phase of audio data for a specific AI model we use daily, Audio AI.

 You will learn: